The Best 25 Coffee Grinders of 2022

 My Observations

-The Wilfa Svart, while saying it out loud may sound a little weird (Wilfa’s Fart?) is a fairly popular coffee mill at this price point, especially for manual brew methods.
+The Wilfa Svart, while saying it out loud may sound a little weird (Wilfa’s Fart?) is a fairly popular mill at this price point, especially for manual brew methods.

-I’ve used this coffee grinder, and while being entirely honest I don’t think there’s much difference in grinds quality and therefore cup quality between this coffee mill and some of the cheaper 40mm conical burr grinders, the build quality is noticeably better on the Svart vs some of the cheaper, similar grinders – I also think it’s a few decibels quieter than some of the cheaper options.
+I’ve used this coffee grinder, and while being totally honest I don’t think there’s much difference in grinds quality and therefore cup quality between this coffee mill and some of the cheaper 40mm conical burr grinders, the build quality is noticeably better on the Svart vs some of the cheaper, similar grinders – I likewise think it’s a few decibels quieter than some of the cheaper options.

 Utilize discount code CBNC25 for 25% off your first order at Coffeeworks